-Mom changed the locks 5 weeks ago, and her son has just exhibited a “dip” — What should her next moves be?
+Mom changed the locks 5 weeks ago, and her son has just exhibited a “dip”, a moment of regret— What should her next moves be?

 *This post originally appeared on our Member Site blog, where experts respond to members’ questions and concerns.
 To sign up for our special offer and benefit from the Allies in Recovery eLearning program, click here.